7xprem/7xprem/README.md

 ## `whoami`
 # About Me:
-Pursuing Graduation in Computer Applications
+Pursuing Graduation in Computer Applications.<br>
 CS student navigating the intersection of **machine intelligence** and **the web**.
 I build things that think, and things that ship.<br>